otim22/JobBounty/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Run to compile the contract but ensure ganache is running in the background for local testing.

 ```
 Truffle compile